My research interests are mainly within history of philosophy, aesthetics, and philosophy of culture. I concentrate on three areas:

 II.
 Cassirer’s Philosophy of Culture

 I read Ernst Cassirer’s Philosophy of Symbolic Forms as a normative approach to Cultural Studies as an heir of 18th Century Philosophical Anthropology.
-I see his philosophy as a critical enrichment of the aforementioned fields of discussion, combining a grand view on Leibnizianism and beyond with a particularly normative take on Kant’s Critical Philosophy in a theory of symbolic human intersubjectivity.
+His philosophy is a critical enrichment of the aforementioned fields of discussion, combining a grand view on Leibnizianism and beyond with a particularly normative take on Kant’s Critical Philosophy in a theory of symbolic human intersubjectivity.
 In my recent work I am dealing with Cassirer’s account of symbolic expression as a human activity of culture-formation, as well as with the philosophical results of his outreach towards the arts.
 I follow Cassirer’s conception of the symbol as the condition of the possibility of artistic meaning further to his ingenious student, Susanne Langer, who to my mind developed a richer outlook onto the function of art than the more famous, analytically oriented Nelson Goodman.
 I am interested in the notion of the aesthetic object that functions as the symbol in art, fusing both material and intelligible aspects into one work.

 Refereed Journal Article